Moveworks vs Freshservice: AI vs Traditional IT Support (November 2025)

 Freshservice Approach to Search and KM

 Freshservice relies on a structured knowledge base with article categories, tags, and folder hierarchies.
-Employees navigate through predefined sections or use keyword search that matches text strings without understanding intent.
+Employees search through predefined sections or use keyword search that matches text strings without understanding intent.
 Finding the right information requires knowing how the IT team organized content and which category houses the answer.

-Users may often submit tickets because navigating the portal takes longer than asking a human.
+Users may often submit tickets because learning the portal takes longer than asking a human.
 Portal-based search returns articles containing keywords but lacks the intelligence to infer what someone needs or filter results based on who's asking.

 Integration Complexity and Implementation Requirements